Monday, April 23, 2018

 Prior to the 20th century, there was no world peace organization.
 When a war ended, the victor dictated terms to the loser, and the world moved on.
 It was only after the horrors of World War One that multiple nations saw the need to sit down together and try to hammer out regulations to keep the peace everywhere, not just in the previously warring countries.
 That's huge: in all the thousands of years of human history, this peace and security effort is unique.

 Please leave a polite comment.
 (Comments are monitored so, if you have an agenda, don't waste your time.)
-To read another of my columns on a similar subject, click here.
+To read another of my columns on this subject, click here.

 Sunday, February 18, 2018